 Linked to an employer?
 Yes

-Validity: 9 months max.
+Validity: up to 9 months

 Can you get this visa more than once?Yes

-- occurs during a peak in a sector’s activity,
+- occurs during a peak in a sector’s activity

-- responds to changes in weather and climate and is directly affected by them,
+- responds to changes in weather and climate and is directly affected by them

 - only takes place for part of the year, for a period of less than 9 months.